pileofwolves/finmer/Docs/content/front-page.md

 In these pages, we will discuss each element of the Editor and the game.
 There's also [a step-by-step guide to creating an example module here](/getting-started/about-modules).

-Content in Finmer is powered by the Lua scripting language. **You do not need to know Lua to create content for Finmer.** There is a **visual-scripting feature**, allowing you to put together scripts using small building blocks.
+Content in Finmer is powered by the Lua scripting language. **You do not need to know Lua to create content for Finmer!** There is a **visual-scripting feature**, allowing you to put together scripts using small building blocks.
 If, however, you'd like to use the engine to its fullest potential, some scripting knowledge will be useful.

 Feel free to look at the small example projects bundled with this editor, or the Core module (which contains my own stuff), to see how some things are set up!